Edmund G. Ross

-Edmund Gibson Ross (December 7, 1826 – May 8, 1907) was an American politician who represented Kansas after the American Civil War and was later governor of the New Mexico Territory.
-His vote against convicting President Andrew Johnson of "high crimes and misdemeanors" allowed Johnson to stay in office by the margin of one vote.
+Edmund Gibson Ross (December 7, 1826 – May 8, 1907) was an American politician who represented Kansas after the American Civil War and was later the governor of New Mexico Territory.
+At the 1868 impeachment trial of Andrew Johnson his vote against convicting President Johnson of "high crimes and misdemeanors" allowed Johnson to stay in office by the margin of one vote.
 As the seventh of seven Republican U.S. Senators to break with his party, he proved to be the person whose decision would result in conviction or acquittal.
 When he chose the latter, the vote of 35–19 in favor of Johnson's conviction failed to reach the required two-thirds vote.
 Ross lost his bid for re-election two years later.

 Early life

 Ross was born in Ashland, Ohio, on December 7, 1826, the third of fourteen children born to Sylvester Ross Sr. and Cynthia (Rice) Ross.
 He was educated locally and at age 11 was apprenticed as a printer at the Huron, Ohio, Commercial Advertiser.
 In 1841 he moved to Sandusky, Ohio, to join the staff of the Sandusky Mirror, which was owned by his brother Sylvester.
 For several years in the late 1840s and early 1850s, Ross was employed as a journeyman printer and typesetter, traveling throughout Ohio and to several nearby states to accept temporary work whenever it was available.
 A Democrat who opposed slavery, in 1852, he moved to Milwaukee, Wisconsin, where he worked on first the Milwaukee Free Democrat and then the Milwaukee Daily Sentinel.
 In 1854, Ross was one of several Milwaukee residents who came to the aid of Joshua Glover, an escaped slave who had been recaptured and was being held at the local jail.
 The group stormed the jail, freed Glover, and enabled his escape to Canada.
 At the founding of the Republican Party, Ross' anti-slavery leanings caused him to join the new organization.